petsc/petsc/src/docs/sphinx_docs/manual/getting_started.rst

 and routine name) to the tutorial examples and enable easy movement among related topics.

-Emacs and Vi/Vim users may find the ``etags``/``ctags`` option to be extremely useful for exploring the PETSc source code.
-Details of this feature are provided in :any:`sec-emacs`.
+`Visual Studio Code <https://code.visualstudio.com/>`__ , Eclipse, Emacs, and Vim users may find their development environment's options for searching in the source code (for example, ``etags`` ``ctags`` for Emacs and Vim) are extremely useful for exploring the PETSc source code.
+Details of these feature are provided in :any:`sec-emacs`.

 The complete PETSc distribution, manual pages, and additional information are available via the